GoogleCloudPlatform/java-docs-samples/vision/OCR/README.md

 This sample uses the [Gradle][gradle] build system.
 Before getting started, be sure to [download][gradle-download] and [install][gradle-install] it.
-When you use Maven as described here, it will automatically download the needed client libraries.
+When you use Gradle as described here, it will automatically download the needed client libraries.

 [gradle]: https://gradle.org/install/